Chicago

 Their Carne Asada is a local favorite.
 A top-quality marinated rib eye is chargrilled, butterflied, and served with cheese, black beans, and fresh guacamole.
 Another well-known favorite is the Borrego En Mole Negro, a rack of baby lamb with black mole and Chile Chihuacle.
 They also have an extensive margarita menu that will satisfy every flavor that you have in mind.

-European and Fusion Fares in Chicago
+European Cuisines in Chicago

 Girl and the Goat